 Define Direct Tax

 Direct taxes are payable directly by the Assessee to the government and the most common examples of Direct Taxes are Income Tax and Corporation Tax.

 Income Tax slab rates 2020

 Income earned in India is taxable based on prescribed slab rates of Income Tax.
-The slab rates for Income Tax are progressive that it increases with the Net Annual Income of the individual.
-The Income-tax slab rates changes periodically and announcement of same made at the time of presenting Union Budget every year.
+The slab rates for Income Tax are progressive in that it increases with the Net Annual Income of the individual.
+The Income-tax slab rates change periodically and an announcement of the same is made at the time of presenting the Union Budget every year.

-Budget 2020 has given an option to choose between the existing income tax regime and a new regime for the coming financial year 2020-21.
+Budget 2020 has given the option to choose between the existing income tax regime and a new regime for the coming financial year 2020-21.

 The new tax regime offers lower tax rates and new tax slabs and simultaneously removes tax exemptions and will result in lower tax outgo for the taxpayer, according to the finance minister.

 The income Tax slab rate for the Financial year 2020-2021 for the assessment year 2021-2020 are as follows: